interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 1. A colab to run Action Adventure.
 (You can use [Google Colab to view Python Notebooks on Github](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb))
 2. A colab to run the initial version of your game.
 3. A text file called `playthrough.txt` with all of the commands that we need to issue to complete your game.
+It shold be a plain text file with one command per line.

 ### Milestone 2 (Due 1/30/2020)
 We will grade the same Github link provided in Milestone 1.
 Your code should now include two NLP improvements to the game you started creating in Milestone 1.
 In addition to the requirements from Milestone 1, your repository should now also include: